B2B marketers today certainly live in “interesting times” (in the sense of the not-actually-Chinese curse).

 Image Credit: B2B Marketing Insider

-The collection of facts and stats below shed light on this paradox, as well as other insights.
-Here are four key takeaways from this research for B2B marketers:
+The collection of facts and staticts below shed light on this paradox, as well as other insights.
+Here are four key takeaways that we have included in this blog post from this research for Business-2-Business marketers:

-Get more inspiration from these 20 B2B marketing and digital business stats and facts.
+Get more inspiration from these 20 B2B marketing and digital business statistical facts.

 1. Death of the salesman?
 When purchasing online, B2B buyers rate pricing as the most useful information (though not, generally, special offers or discounts).
 Technical information and specifications are the next-most important topic.
 Product demonstrations are least valued.
 (V3B Blog)

-2. 55% of B2B buyers search for information on social media.
+2. 55% of B2B buyers and internet users search for information on social media.
 (Biznology)

 3. Today’s sales process takes 22% longer than 5 years ago.
 (Biznology)